yxuco/tibcobectx/README.md

 # TIBCO BE context provider for OpenCtx

-This is a context provider for [OpenCtx](https://openctx.org) that fetches source code from one of more TIBCO BE projects to be used as context for AI models.
+This is a context provider for [OpenCtx](https://openctx.org) that fetches source code from one or more TIBCO BE projects to be used as context for AI models.

 ## Usage